GiPHouse/Website/README.md

 - `POSTGRES_NAME`: The name of the Postgres database.
 - `POSTGRES_USER`: The username that is used to interact with the Postgres database.
 - `POSTGRES_PASSWORD`: The password that is used to interact with the Postgres database.
 - `SSH_USER`: The user that the CI runner uses to login to the production server using SSH.
+This user should be allowed to use Docker (e.g. be a member of the `docker` group).
 - `SSH_PRIVATE_KEY`: The private key that allows the `SSH_USER` user to login to the production server using SSH.

 ### Server Configuration